Art and architecture on the Mass Rapid Transit (Singapore): North–South and East–West lines

 Two overlapping steel roofs over the platforms of Expo station, designed by Foster and Partners.

 The exterior of Canberra station shaped like a ship.

 The initial stations on the first MRT lines in Singapore have simple designs, with more focus on engineering and safety using simple aesthetics.
 One main concern back then (and still is) has been crowd movement.
 The size of the station platforms and the width and height of the entrances have been carefully conceptualised to ensure enhanced passenger movement in the network.
 Nevertheless, some of these stations have artworks reflecting the area they serve, and key features were employed for the underground stations in the Central Business District (CBD).
 One example is the distinctive dome above Orchard station, which is featured as the "showpiece" for the MRT network.
 Each station also has a colour scheme which distinguishes them from one another.

 In the later Phase II of the network, the roofs of the elevated stations have distinct designs which reflect Singapore's heritage and the surroundings, proposed by architect Scott Danielson.
 The Lakeside and Chinese Garden stations have curved Chinese roofs similar to the structures in Chinese Garden, while Eunos station has a Malay-style roof to reflect the locality of Geylang Serai, a Malay enclave.
 The roof of Jurong East station, meanwhile, is similar in design to the adjacent Jurong East Bus Interchange: a space frame roof made up of cylindrical steel tubes with ball joints arranged in a geometric style.
 On the eastern stretch of the MRT network from the Kallang to Pasir Ris stations, the elevated stations have a dome-shaped roof, segmented like a caterpillar, over the platforms.
 The design was intended by the MRT Corporation (MRTC) to give the stations on the EWL stations an "attractive look".

+In 2025, the LTA announced that 40 older stations on the North–South and East–West lines will gain public artworks, as part of expansion of the Art in Transit programme.